-Our principal uses of cash for investing activities are capital expenditures such as housekeeping and food service equipment, computer software and hardware, and furniture and fixtures (see "Capital Expenditures" below for additional information).
+Our principal uses of cash for investing activities are the purchases of marketable securities and capital expenditures such as housekeeping and food service equipment, computer software and hardware, and furniture and fixtures (see "Capital Expenditures" below for additional information).
 While no purchases of marketable securities were made during the nine months ended September 30, 2023, we also use cash for such purchases when deemed appropriate in line with capital funding requirements for our captive entity.
 Such uses of cash are offset by proceeds from sales of marketable securities.